Mitigating Risk Through Vendor Contract Management

-In order to have vendor management control, you must have a firm understanding or knowledge of third party vendor contracts.
-Learn the 3 pillars in managing them and other points about mitigating contract risk.
+In order to have vendor management control, you must have a firm understanding or knowledge of third-party vendor contracts.
+Learn three ways to manage them and other points about mitigating contract risk.

 Welcome to this week’s Third Party Thursday!
 My name is Ashley Roberts and I am one of the In-House Paralegals here at Venminder.
 Today we are going to talk about 3 pillars in managing third party vendors contracts: